“A little like writing or loving someone — it doesn’t always feel worthwhile, but not giving up somehow creates unexpected meaning over time.”

 A writer has to be so careful.

 So here we are.
-I chose to quote the lovely Miranda July who was writing about her struggles with focus, especially when it comes to creating something that may or may not be meaningful (this new little blog may or may not be meaningful).
-Her essay, It Chooses You, really struck a chord with me for a few reasons.
-For awhile now I've had my suspicions that we don't actually choose the things that happen to us—like, this might’ve the plan all along.
-I’m not talking “God’s plan,” I’m talking the situations, environments, things that come in and go through us, as if they were the choosers.
-For instance, my career.
-I chose to be a designer, but in many ways I feel like I was always going to do design.
-I was highly conscious of typography at an early age and regularly played the style of my signature.
-It was much more of an identity than the clothing I wore.
+I chose to quote the lovely Miranda July who was writing about her struggles with focus, especially when it comes to creating something that may or may not be meaningful—this new little blog may or may not be meaningful.
+Her essay, It Chooses You, really struck a chord with me.
+For awhile now I've had my suspicions that we don't actually choose the things that come in and shape our lives.
+So then, what if the act of finding ourselves, was actually a matter of being found?

 ---